dcsil/CSC491/assignments/final_demo_checklist.md

   Write a script named `script/bootstrap`, it should setup much of your system for you.

-  It is fine if the script targets one operating system (mac, linux, or windows).
+  It is fine if the script targets one operating system (mac, Linux, or windows).

   Make note of this script in the README of your app.
 If you have a getting started guide, this can be in there but you should make sure that that guide is mentioned in the README.